Management must change to secure next generation of lift truck operators, Talent in Logistics research shows

 These insights, and others, are revealed in a new report titled “What lift truck operators really think of their job”.
 The research report also reveals that 47% of the 30-plus male demographic surveyed don’t agree that they are recognised for the job they do and just 42% feel that their opinion matters when a company is looking to change things.

-“We are in the midst of a national warehousing skills shortage, so employers must take action now to retain skilled lift truck operators,” says Ruth Edwards, Operations Director for Talent in Logistics.
+“We are in the midst of a national warehousing skills shortage, so employers must take action now to retain skilled lift truck operators,” says Laura Nelson, Managing Director for Talent in Logistics.
 “It is clear that some changes are needed at management level to improve communications, build trust, and make operators feel valued.”

 “Lift truck operators are an ageing, and predominantly male, workforce – 48% of those taking our survey were aged 51 or over.
 So, as well as fixing these inherent issues, recruiting new talent is key,” she continues.